various-projects/JSib/README.md

 As our data files never get changed and only appended, we can use 'Range' headers to get updates.
 Not even 'modified since' needed.

 As we are trying to avoid server-side data reads, that's why we don't have data-file paging now.
 Data-file paging would require us to use thread's metadata (at least, its message count) while appending message data and then to update it **before** the next message is appended.
 So it will break the atomicity of append operation.

+Don't use **string** templaters (like [doT.js](http://olado.github.io/doT/index.html)) for user input rendering or you will have to make it clean and safe by yourself.
+JS DOM content manipulation methods like `.innerHTML` and `.value`, on the other hand, do that that for you for free closing open tags and removing invalid markup.

+Though doT.js's idea of creating template-filling functions looks interesting (`var msgGen = templater(msgTemplate); var renderedMsg = msgGen(msgData);`).